RateGain-logo-Vivid-Lavender

 Best for

-Large hotel chains, enterprise brands, and hospitality groups that need corporate travel distribution, centralised reservation management, and support for complex commercial structures.
+SynXis is a strong fit for large hotel chains, enterprise brands, and hospitality groups that need corporate travel distribution, centralized reservation management, and support for complex commercial structures.

 Pros